The purposes of the Club are:

 27. (1) A member in good standing, present at a meeting of members, is entitled to one vote.

 (3) Voting by proxy is not permitted.
 Members must be present for their vote to be counted.

 Part 5 — Directors and Officers

-24 (1) The directors may exercise all the powers and do all the acts and things that the society may exercise and do, and that are not by these bylaws or by statute or otherwise lawfully directed or required to be exercised or done by the society in a general meeting, but subject, nevertheless, to
+28. (1) The directors may exercise all the powers and do all the acts and things that the society may exercise and do, and that is not by these bylaws or by statute or otherwise lawfully directed or required to be exercised or done by the society in a general meeting, but subject, nevertheless, to;

 (a) all laws affecting the society,